Gr33nDrag0n69/LiskMonitor/README.md

 If I see enough interest, next version will/could include:

+ - Full encryption of your configuration parameters in an external config file.
  - Auto-switching of active forging node on detection of a problem on currently active forging node.
  - Daily/Hourly Auto-transfer of forged Lisk in secondary account.
  - Multi-Accounts Daily Balance Reporting